Blind to Position, Biased in Language: Probing Mid-Layer Representational Bias in Vision-Language Encoders for Zero-Shot Language-Grounded Spatial Understanding: Methodology

+For each proposal $M_k$, we compute the baseline similarity score $S_k$ defined in \cref{eq:baseline_score}, alongside an overlap score $O_k$.
+We use $O_k = \mathrm{IoU}(M_k, G)$ by default; using the mean \texttt{P-Map} response within $M_k$ yields similar trends (Appendix).
+We subsequently rerank the proposals using a combined score:

+To reduce noise, overlap reranking is applied only to the top-$\kappa$ proposals under $S_k$.
+Overall, \ours extracts dense spatial cues from frozen mid-layer features and uses them as a lightweight reranking signal (denoted as \texttt{TC}; Top Candidate selection), requiring neither gradient-based saliency nor recomputation of attention.

-Our approach challenges the prevailing assumption that CLIP is spatially blind by unlocking latent spatial knowledge from its intermediate representations.
-In contrast to prior methods that rely on computationally intensive gradient techniques or attention maps, our approach directly extracts spatially-aware features using our \texttt{CoMap}.
-This training-free extraction without recomputation is not only more efficient but also more faithful to the model's inherent spatial understanding.
+\ours challenges the prevailing assumption that VLE is spatially blind by revealing latent spatial knowledge from its intermediate representations.
+Unlike prior methods that rely on computationally intensive gradient-based saliency or attention maps, \ours derives spatial guidance from a simple yet effective spatial map, \texttt{P-Map}.
+This training-free extraction avoids recomputation and remains faithful to the model's intrinsic spatial structure.

+Our spatial probe demonstrates that VLE mid-layers preserve position-sensitive structures that are largely attenuated at the final layer.
+Interestingly, a similar phenomenon emerges in the text encoder, where intermediate text layers maintain a more language-consistent embedding geometry compared to the final representation.
+This structural parallel motivates our unified framework, which selects the most informative mid-layers from both modalities as detailed in the subsequent section.